 So all of these issues we’re fighting for, there are some roots to these issues, and this film, the characters in this film, the slow and meditative scenes in this film, they all speak to these roots.
 They speak to our need to be connected, to form compassionate relationships not only across boundaries of culture, but also throughout nature.

 What do we need to be, as individuals, in order to see our society regain its health, in order for our earth to regain its health?
 How can we, as individuals, become connected again, into this system, to see the issues more deeply, to realize our power to enact solutions from our roots?

 Relationships are one starting point.
 The most basic relationships, with ourselves, knowing ourselves, with others, knowing other beings, with the earth, knowing this nature which which we are a part of.
 That’s something which natural farming speaks to.
 “You’re growing food and providing sustenance for yourself and others, and you’re doing it in a way that enriches the earth” as our good friend Larry Korn says.

 You’re also building relationships that form the foundations for true solutions to these branch problems.
 You are building foundations for social justice, economic equality, health and well being of people and our environment.
 You’re doing it all, with your hands in the soil, and your neighbors by your side.

-That’s why the Final Straw film isn’t really about farming.
+The Final Straw: Food, Earth, Happiness film isn’t really about farming.
 It’s about a way of thinking and acting to build social and ecological well being for ourselves and our earth.

 And I suppose that’s why so many people have told us it is one of the most beautiful and important films they have ever watched.